FlorianFlatscher/OneMoreLine/README.md

 # OneMoreLine
-A multiplayer coding game inspiared by AmongUs 🎮
+A multiplayer coding game inspired by Among Us 🎮